rtek1000/W1209-firmware-modified/README.md

 ### Firmware for using the W1209 as a programmable thermostat

 #### Code adaptation for Eclipse IDE:
-- Updates and new features have been added.

-- Uses less program memory than the Arduino IDE.
+- Updates and new features have been added (Uses less program memory than the Arduino IDE).

 - Makefile compilation mode, similar to the [original](https://github.com/mister-grumbler/w1209-firmware) way.
 - - (No more editing the Makefile file manually to modify source filenames).